Thinking Differently About the Employer-Employee Relationship

 PBM does not eliminate rules, supervision, investigation, or discipline.
 It changes when intervention occurs.
 Instead of waiting for misconduct, leaders clarify promises, measure fulfillment, support performance, and correct drift before failure hardens into a disciplinary case.

-PBM draws on several practical bodies of thought useful to public-safety executives.
+PBM draws on several practical bodies of thought useful to public-sector executives.

 Speech Act Theory